XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Valuation.md

 ### Detailed Description

-**Providers with allotment blockage**
+**Suppliers with blockage allotment **

-There are some providers which, for their internal reasons, block the allotments of the petitions.
-If this should be the case, the clients have to relaunch automatically the valuation, provided that it has past more than 30 minutes of the last valuation petition.
+There are some suppliers who for their internal reasons, block the allotments of the petitions.
+If this should be the case, the clients have to start another valuation request after 30 minutes of the last.

-Given the case, that a provider has a specific transaction for blocking allotments ( normally called pre-confirmation, quote, booking with a parameter quote.. ), then there is two possible paths that you need to
+If a supplier has a specific transaction for blocking allotments (normally called pre-confirmation, quote, booking with a parameter quote.. ), then there is two possible paths that you need to
 follow:

--   If the provider assures a blockage equal or superior to 30 minutes then you will have to do the blockage of allotment petition.
+-   If the supplier guarantees a blockage equal or superior to 30 minutes then you will have to do the blockage of allotment petition.
 -   If the provider doesn't assure a blockage superior of 30 minutes then the petition of blockage of allotment will have to be done in